matrix-org/matrix-spec-proposals/proposals/3570-relations-visibility.md

-# MSCXXX: Relation history visibility changes
+# MSC3570: Relation history visibility changes

 Edit as defined in [MSC2676](https://github.com/matrix-org/matrix-doc/pull/2676) and reactions as defined in [MSC2677](https://github.com/matrix-org/matrix-doc/pull/2677) only make sense in the context of their target event.
 To ensure that all users in the room share the same view (exception: relations sent by ignored users), this MSC proposes to change the